jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 (of course, whenever real solutions exist)

 The study of polynomials often stops here, for most people.
-In my undergraduate studies, I don't remember giving polynomials much thought except when it came to abstract algebra (like Galois theory), or finding approximate roots to high degree polynomials (when a numerical approximation was sufficient).
+In my undergraduate studies (in math), I don't remember giving polynomials much thought except when it came to abstract algebra (like Galois theory), or finding approximate roots to high degree polynomials (when a numerical approximation was sufficient, - hello Euler method !).
+Studying polynomials outside the realms of abstract algebra or numerical approximation methods just seemed like an unpopular opinion to me, for a very long time.

-But what if polynomials had something interesting to provide in Machine Learning ?
+But what if polynomials had more to them than meets the eye ?

 ![alt]({{ site.url }}{{ site.baseurl }}/figures/guskooter.png)